GonkieDev/phoenix_engine/README.md

 - device requirements should be driven by game / engine
 - configurable vsync

+## Renderer Backend TODOs:
+- remove the arenas from function signatures since we have access to them inside the `vulkan_context`

 ### Platform TODOs:
 - minimise windows results in `engineState.suspended = 1`